amethystnetwork-dev/Incognito/README.md

 **Who is this repo for?**

-This repo is for people that want a easy way to deploy Incognito to cloud hosting services like Railway.
-If you just want to use Incognito and not deploy it, I recommend you get a official Incognito domain (Check above for how to do so)
+This repo is for people that want an easy way to deploy Incognito to cloud hosting services like Railway.
+If you just want to use Incognito and not deploy it, I recommend you get an official Incognito domain (Check above for how to do so)

 **My question is not answered**